 A selection committee will shortlist the applicants to be interviewed, on the base of their CV, qualifications (MS Diploma, or an equivalent degree in a subject related to the PhD program, is usually required for admission: however, a qualified four-year bachelor might also be considered sufficient) and references (candidates are asked to provide the names and contact information of at least two faculty members who can furnish a letter of reference).
 And on the basis of the statement of their scientific purpose.

 Shortlisted candidates will be invited for an oral examination or interviewed by web-conference (e.g. Skype).

 Full text of the call for PhD Programs at the University of Naples "Federico II", the file "Attachment A" (listing all the PhD programs), and the list of PhD Programs with open positions for foreigners are till available on the website

 (please, set previously your browser in English).

-The application form must be filled directly in that website, then it must be printed out and sent to the email account email@example.com attaching the scanned version of the following documents:
+The application form had to be filled directly in that website, then it had to be printed out and sent to the email account email@example.com attaching the scanned version of the following documents: